Should I buy HAL stock in 2025?

 ---|---|

-Choose a strategy (short or long term) | For HAL, a long-term approach can benefit from potential sector recovery and analyst upside, while short-term traders should watch technical levels and support. |
+Choose a strategy (short or long term) | Consider a long-term approach for HAL, leveraging its sector leadership and expected global expansion. |

-Use risk management tools | Implement stop-loss and target orders in your trading account to manage currency fluctuations and market swings in HAL, helping protect your principal. |
+Use risk management tools | Apply stop-loss and target settings in your broker account to manage HAL’s volatility effectively. |

 The latest news about HAL